stratecide/potion-config/README.md

 TODO:

-    inject into beacon and heart of the sea add portal blocks
-    remove lingering potion -> tipped arrow recipes from REI
+    hook into beacon and heart of the sea remove lingering potion -> tipped arrow recipes from REI (KubeJS?)

     add StatusEffect that causes another whenever some trigger occurs (onGrounded) add InstantEffect that removes the specified StatusEffect.
 Problem: how to specify which one to remove?